nathants/mcptools/README.md

 - Create interactive shells for exploring and using MCP servers
 - Scaffold new MCP projects with TypeScript support
 - Format output in various styles (JSON, pretty-printed, table)
+- Guard and restrict access to specific tools and resources
 - Support all transport methods (HTTP, stdio)

 <p align="center">